Best Diving And Snorkeling In Croatia

 You’ll see huge cliffs and an impossibly blue sea in the easternmost part of the island.
 This is an excellent spot for diving and snorkeling; however, be careful during shoulder seasons, as the wind can whip up out of nowhere and be a little dangerous.
 This area is unsheltered, so checking the weather is a must.

-This is an excellent spot for beginner snorkellers because the waters aren’t too deep here.
-The water currents can be a little strong, but this doesn’t happen too often.
-Visibility is excellent here, no matter what the month.
+This spot is excellent for beginner snorkellers because the waters aren’t too deep here.
+The water currents can be strong, but this doesn’t happen often.
+Visibility is perfect here, no matter what the month.

 Mljet Island Croatia Cruises

-Located in the Mljet National Park, this spot has plenty of vibrant and varied marine life.
-The park is protected, and as such, there is excellent visibility and lots to see.
+Located in the Mljet National Park, this spot has plenty of vibrant and abundant marine life.
+The park is protected, so there is excellent visibility and lots to see.
 It’s also very easy to get to, with regular ferries from Dubrovnik, followed by a small boat to the park.

 If you don’t want to venture too far away from your base and happen to be in Dubrovnik, this is a convenient place to head.
-The water visibility is excellent, and there are plenty of fish species to spot.
+The water visibility is excellent, and plenty of fish species can be spotted.

 Best Islands In Croatia - Rab Island